Constructed: 1887 - 1888

 Perhaps the optics of this last desperate act had the desired effect.
 Five days later, an 11th hour agreement was reached.
 The costs of dismantling and storing the chapel would be shared by the NCC and the National Gallery of Canada.

-After four years of painstaking restoration and reconstruction, a priceless part of Canada’s architectural heritage was unveiled in the National Gallery in 1988, nearly 100 years after its original dedication.
+After four years of painstaking restoration and reconstruction, a priceless part of Canada’s architectural heritage was unveiled in the National Gallery of Canada in 1988, nearly 100 years after its original dedication.

-The reconstructed Rideau Street Convent Chapel remains on display at the National Gallery, where it continues to be appreciated as an important example of Canada’s ecclesiastical history.
+The reconstructed Rideau Street Convent Chapel remains on display at the National Gallery of Canada, where it continues to be appreciated as an important example of Canada’s ecclesiastical history.